The Sopranos season 3 scene that reveals ‘truth’ behind divisive ending

 Viewers were left stunned by the moment and, over the years, many have assumed this stylistic decision symbolised the show’s protagonist getting ‘whacked’.
 Ever since, Chase has been fielding requests for clarification - and, in 2020, even referred to it as a “death scene”.

-Another detail that will corroborate the theory that Tony was killed in those closing moments has surfaced in a new documentary, Wise Guy: David Chase and The Sopranos.
+Another detail that will corroborate the theory that Tony was killed in those closing moments has surfaced in a new documentary, Wise Guy: David Chase and The Sopranos – in which the creator reveals why Martin Scorsese didn’t like the show.

 The two-part series, directed by Alex Gibney, shows Chase reflecting on the series, sharing insights into its creation, casting and classic scenes.
 When discussing the ending, he said: “Why cut to black?’